lending-n-leasing/interest/README.md

-# interest
+# Interest Calculation Demo

-Demo for Interest Calculation
+- This project is used to demo capabilities of designing interest calcualtion